 or passed over at the proper time.”

-These lines are shocking in their bluntness.
-The admission that the victim was “undesirable” is a chilling indictment of the forces that led to their death.
-The poem does not attempt to excuse or justify the atrocity; it simply acknowledges the prejudiced mindset that made it possible.
-The assertion that the victim wasn’t “forgotten” suggests a haunting memory and a sense of responsibility.
+These lines are shocking in their bluntness and directness.
+The admission that the victim was “undesirable” is a chilling indictment of the prejudiced forces that led to their death.
+The poem does not attempt to excuse or justify the atrocity; it simply acknowledges the dehumanizing mindset that made it possible.
+The assertion that the victim was “untouchable” yet “Not forgotten” suggests a haunting memory and a profound sense of responsibility to bear witness, even as it implies the physical impossibility of intervention at the time.
+The phrase “passed over at the proper time” carries a grim irony, hinting at a predetermined fate and the systematic nature of the killing.

 The concluding lines are equally ambiguous and haunting: